Recent human evolution: Early Modern Period to present

 In South Africa, where large numbers of people are infected with HIV, some have genes that help them combat this virus, making it more likely that they would survive and pass this trait onto their children.
 If the virus persists, humans living in this part of the world could become resistant to it in as little as hundreds of years.
 However, because HIV evolves more quickly than humans, it will more likely be dealt with technologically rather than genetically.

 A 2017 study by researchers from Northwestern University unveiled a mutation among the Old Order Amish living in Berne, Indiana, that suppressed their chances of having diabetes and extends their life expectancy by about ten years on average.
 That mutation occurred in the gene called Serpine1, which codes for the production of the protein PAI-1 (plasminogen activator inhibitor), which regulates blood clotting and plays a role in the aging process.
 About 24% of the people sampled carried this mutation and had a life expectancy of 85, higher than the community average of 75.
 Researchers also found the telomeres—non-functional ends of human chromosomes—of those with the mutation to be longer than those without.
-Because telomeres shorten as the person ages, they determine the person's life expectancy.
-Those with longer telomeres tend to live longer.
+Because telomeres shorten as the person ages, those with longer telomeres tend to live longer.
 At present, the Amish live in 22 U.S. states plus the Canadian province of Ontario.
 They live simple lifestyles that date back centuries and generally insulate themselves from modern North American society.
 They are mostly indifferent towards modern medicine, but scientists do have a healthy relationship with the Amish community in Berne.
 Their detailed genealogical records make them ideal subjects for research.

 In 2020, Teghan Lucas, Maciej Henneberg, Jaliya Kumaratilake gave evidence that a growing share of the human population retained the median artery in their forearms.
 This structure forms during fetal development but dissolves once two other arteries, the radial and ulnar arteries, develop.
 The median artery allows for more blood flow and could be used as a replacement in certain surgeries.
 Their statistical analysis suggested that the retention of the median artery was under extremely strong selection within the last 250 years or so.
 People have been studying this structure and its prevalence since the eighteenth century.